md-shahnawaz-95/DecoratorPattern/README.md

 Classes should be open for extension, but closed for modification

 # Structure
-For structure and example please view the diagram.jpg file
+For structure and example please view the decorator_diagram.jpg and decorator_code.jpg file